 But back to typing class, when the teacher’s back was turned, one of the girls would swing the long blinds and hit me in the back of the neck with them.
 It was only when another girl one said: Oooh this will be us next year all in a line at the factory, I’ve already put my name down, that I looked up to see the expression on this girl’s face (happy or not?) and saw the first girl was swinging the blinds to hit me on purpose.
 I got super-stressed thinking about how my mother was going to get really, really angry with me that evening if I mentioned any of this.

 My mam left school at 14 to work in one of many factories over the years making buttons, pyjamas, cakes and so on.
-(The blog picture is from Welford’s Bakery Christmas Party, Middlesbrough, ~1950s, copyright: © Friends of Eston, FB).
+(Picture Welford’s Bakery Christmas Party, Middlesbrough, ~1950s. © Facebook group.
+Friends of Eston).
 She said that the work was super boring but could be a bit of laugh if the people you worked with were fun.
 She would finish each anecdote with: I hope you don’t end up working in a factory and go on to say she wanted something better for me.
 She also wanted a better me.
 I was, to her, an irritating child who could never stand up for myself so she would put me outside saying I had to hit the kids who’d hit me first otherwise I’d get no tea.
 Consequently, there was no way on earth I could ever go home and say I let someone hit me with the blinds in typing, interrupt my learning and possibly my chances of getting a better job in an office.

 All wobbly, I had to tell this girl to stop hitting me.
 She didn’t.
 Channelling my very scary mother, I told the girl that I would wait for her after class and then she’d see how funny it would be when I hit her really, really hard.
 Of course true to form, my inner child, who was already crying buckets, and I, spent the rest of the lesson bricking myself in case I had to have a fight.